-As of March 31, 2019, we had capital resources consisting of cash, cash equivalents and marketable securities of approximately \$105.8 million.
-We do not expect our existing capital resources to be sufficient to enable us to fund the completion of our clinical trials and remaining development program of any of ciforadenant, CPI-006 or CPI-818 through commercialization.
+As of March 31, 2021, we had capital resources consisting of cash, cash equivalents and marketable securities of approximately \$68.0 million.
+We do not expect our existing capital resources to be sufficient to enable us to fund the completion of all of our ongoing or planned clinical trials and remaining development program of any of CPI-006, CPI-818 or ciforadenant through commercialization.
 In addition, our operating plan may change as a result of many factors, including those described in the section of this report entitled "Risk Factors" and others currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity, debt financings or other sources, such as strategic collaborations.
 Such financing would result in dilution to stockholders, imposition of debt covenants and repayment obligations or other restrictions that may affect our business.
 If we raise additional capital through strategic collaboration agreements, we may have to relinquish valuable rights to our product candidates, including possible future revenue streams.
 In addition, additional funding may not be available to us on acceptable terms or at all and any additional fundraising efforts may divert our management from its day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
 Furthermore, even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital due to favorable market conditions or strategic considerations.